Max Armstrong

-Max Armstrong (born June 13, 1953, Owensville, Indiana) is an American agriculture broadcaster from Chicago, Illinois.
+Max Armstrong (born June 13, 1953, Owensville, Indiana) is a retired American agriculture broadcaster from Chicago, Illinois.

 Broadcast History

-Armstrong's first job out of college was for the Illinois Farm Bureau as a Broadcast Editor, which was where he met Orion Samuelson.
+Armstrong's first job out of college was for the Illinois Farm Bureau as a broadcast editor, which was where he met Orion Samuelson.
 For 42 years, Max Armstrong and Orion Samuelson have partnered together, first on WGN radio, and later on the TV Show U.S. Farm Report, until creating the show This Week in Agribusiness.

 Since July 2009, Armstrong has been director of broadcasting for Farm Progress.
 He produces and hosts the Farm Progress America and Max Armstrong’s Midwest Digest daily radio programs.
 Armstrong also hosts a three-minute feature, "Farming America", on the Tribune Radio Network.

 From 1977 to 2009, Armstrong was the agri-business broadcaster for WGN Radio before the program transitioned to a weekly Saturday morning show and accompanying podcast entitled The Morning Show with Orion and Max.

+In May 2023, Armstrong announced his retirement from farm broadcasting after 48 years and officially retired in June 2023.
+However, he still contributes to Farm Progress and This Week in Agribusiness still having a passion for both broadcasting and sharing stories of the farm community.

 "This Week in AgriBusiness"

 Since August 2005, Armstrong has been co-host and co-founder of This Week in AgriBusiness, owned and produced with Samuelson.
 The show is a weekly agriculture television show, produced by OMAX Communications, LLC in cooperation with 22 Creative Group and Farm Progress.
 In addition to its syndication run, the show is broadcast on RFD-TV.
+On Jun 30 2023, Armstrong stepped down from the program full time when he announced he was retiring from farm broadcasting after 48 years but still contributes to the program with his tractor shed segments and as a fill in host.